sjmikler/progress-table/README.md

 Designed to monitor machine learning experiments, but can be used for anything.
 Allows you to quickly see what is going on.
 Increases readability and cuteness of your command line logging.

-> Note: version 1.0 introduced new features and changes of default behaviour.
->
-> The old version is still available as `progress_table.ProgressTableV0`.
->
-> Changes include:
-> * Custom table styles are supported
-> * Color customization on row level is supported
-> * Adding columns automatically, without calling `add_column`
-> * Continuous progress bar when iterator length is unknown
-> * Pandas and numpy are only optional dependencies
-> * Minor robustness changes

 ## Features